When you ask Cory Weissman ’12, how the stroke he suffered during his freshman year affected who he is today, his answer may surprise you.

 Cory’s inspiring recovery and against-all-odds comeback is chronicled in a film set to premiere this month.

 1000 to 1: the Cory Weissman Story premiered at Gettysburg College’s Majestic Theater on March 1 and 2.
-The DVD can be pre-ordered on Amazon and purchased at the Gettysburg College bookstore and at the Gettysburg Hotel beginning March 4.
+The DVD can be ordered on Amazon and purchased at the Gettysburg College bookstore.
+The movie is also available on Netflix.

 In the film, Cory is portrayed by David Henrie (How I Met Your Mother, Wizards Of Waverly Place).
 The film co-stars Golden Globe and Emmy® winner Beau Bridges (The Descendants, The Millers).